 Photoshop.
 For photographers, web developers and graphic designers alike, its the go-to program for creating and editing professional grade graphics.
 And like every beloved piece of software, it has to have a strong foundation to build upon; a base system that supports all other operations.
 For Photoshop, it’s layers.

-Operations we describe here are performed using Adobe Photoshop CS5, but are applicable to all Creative Suite versions of the software.
+Operations we describe here are applicable to all Creative Suite versions of the software.

 A Layer’s purpose in life

 Layers are Photoshop’s way of organizing the content being produced within the software.
 They allow us to keep related content separate, and to make it easier for us to edit that content later.
 It’s almost impossible to imagine using the software in the days before layers were implemented.

 Without layers, all content in an image would exist on the same plane; that is, any change applied to the image would affect the entire image, and there would be no way to easily modify a particular object, especially if that object overlapped other objects.